walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor in Economics
+role: Assistant Professor of Economics

 # Organizations/Affiliations to show in About widget
 organizations: